khalid-hussain/shaheen/chap14.md

 with Ferdinand and he is such a man who can manipulate Abu Abdullah to do the worst of deeds."

-Badr Bin Mughira enquired, "And the people of Granada are happy about this?"
+Badr bin Mughira enquired, "And the people of Granada are happy about this?"

 "Yes.
 In their sight, Abu Abdullah has washed away his sins.
 There are many people who are restless but they too are not willing to take any practical